wa1gov/Pistar-SSH-Helper/README.md

 DESCRIPTION

-Display Pistar hotspot station info via an SSH session
+Program to display Pistar hotspot station info via an SSH session.

-This is a little C++ program that reads the latest MMDVM log file from the default /var/log/pistar directory.
-It then does a callsign lookup on the dmr id database file to display additional info on the station.
-A command line argument is used to specify the MMDVM log file as the name changes daily.
+This is a little C++ program that does a callsign lookup on a DMR id database file to display an extra large callsign and first name with additional info on the station (See the example*.* files).

-Most dmr id database files can be used to retrieve station information.
-Typical format includes six comma delimited fields similar to the following:

-3125916,WA1GOV,Arthur,East Taunton,Massachusetts,US

-The ID database needs to be named usr.bin and reside in the home/current directory.
-Information retieved from the dmr database will be displayed as in the example.jpg file.

 ----------------------------------------------------------------
-REQUIREMENTS/PREREQUISITES

-The following requirements/prerequisites need to be done before starting up the program.
+REQUIREMENTS/PREREQUISITES TO DOWNLOAD AND INSTALL THE EXECUTABLE

+Most users can just install the executable as follows in this section.
+If problems arise, go to the next section to compile and create the executable for your particular hardware.

 Use SSH from the pistar dashboard or another ssh client and login to the Pistar hotspot.